murolem/image-to-ss14-writing/README.md

 - Pillow `py -m pip install pillow`

 ## Usage:
-Simply run the shell command
+Simply run the following shell command with a filepath to any image file Pillow accepts.

 `py converter.py <filepath>`

 The text will output to the same directory, under the same filename, appended with .txt

+Do not try and use large images, this generator is intended for pixel art - at most 32 wide